yuntaz0/cse112-2024-fall/lecture_note.md

 ### Schedule

-- HW: No required, but good practice
+- Homework: No required, but good practice
-- Quiz: start from Oct.12th, from 9am to 9pm.
+- Quiz: start from Oct.12th, from 9 am to 9 pm.
 Lowest one drop
-- Exam: Mid 1 on week 6 Monday; Mid 2 on week 10 Wed; Final Wed, Dec 11, 4:00-6:00pm
+- Exam: Mid 1 on week 6 Monday; Mid 2 on week 10 Wed; Final Wed, Dec 11, 4:00-6:00 pm

 ## Week 1